Showing posts with label Lifestyle. Show all posts

 Island Hopping in Guimaras

 We need to regain ourselves.
-At times we get stressed, and it's due to various stressors of daily living.
-From multitasking work, daily commute, never-ending problems, and the pandemic.
+At times, we get stressed, and it's due to various stressors of daily living, such as multitasking work, daily commute, never-ending problems, and the pandemic.

 Since the lockdown early this year, we have been thinking of ways to stay mentally healthy daily.
 How to keep our sanity and not experience loneliness, apathy, and depression.

-Every day is a battle for survival.
-We keep diverting our consciousness toward happy thoughts.
-We reminisce about the happiest moments in our life.
-Those times we live our best life.
+Every day is a battle for survival, but we have a powerful weapon-our thoughts.
+We can divert our consciousness toward happy thoughts, reminiscing about the happiest moments in our lives.
+These are the times when we truly live our best lives, and it's a reminder that we can always find joy even in the darkest times.

 The boat ride from Iloilo to Guimaras Island

-And for me, there's one great way to relieve stress and rejuvenate.
-That is to travel to beautiful places and spend weekend getaways for pure thinking moments.
-To distress through meditation and to appreciate the healing wonders of nature.
+For me, there's one great way to relieve stress and rejuvenate: traveling to beautiful places and spending weekend getaways for pure thinking moments, distressing through meditation, and appreciating the healing wonders of nature.

 Every Sunday, I reminisce about the times when I had my Soulful travel moments.
-We can't travel during this pandemic due to restrictions, so the best way is to have a mental vacation.
+Due to restrictions, we can't travel during this pandemic, so the best way is to have a mental vacation.

-The power of the mind does healing and contributes to our well-being.
-Whenever we feel sad, lonely, or depressed, we lack the energy to do our daily tasks and become productive.
-And so, when we feel happy, we suddenly become more inspired to do great things to lift others with our positive energy.
+The power of the mind is a miraculous healer.
+It contributes significantly to our well-being.
+When we're in a state of sadness, loneliness, or depression, we lack the energy to do our daily tasks and be productive.
+But when we're happy, we're inspired to do great things and lift others with our positive energy.
+It's a reminder that our mental health is just as important as our physical health, and we should always prioritize it.

 Positive energy is contagious, and so is negativity.
 That's what I believe.

-I would rather be with someone or a group that would inspire me or makes me happy than suffer from negative emotions brought by someone, a group, or worst, a personal creation -- becoming an enemy of oneself.
+I would rather be with someone or a group that inspires me or makes me happy than suffer from negative emotions brought by someone, a group, or, worst of all, a personal creation—becoming an enemy of oneself.

-Having a mental vacation is a heavenly experience without leaving the comfort of your home.
-We can go to almost any place we dream of, those on our bucket list.
+Creating a mental vacation is a powerful tool.
+It's a heavenly experience that doesn't require leaving the comfort of your home.
+With the power of our imagination, we can visit almost any place we dream of, those on our bucket list.

 One of my favorite Islands in the Philippines is Guimaras.
-It's one of the smallest Island-Province, and I'd like to keep returning whenever I am in the region.
+It's one of the most minor Islands in the Province, and I'd like to return whenever I am in the region.

 Island Cove on Guimaras Island

-Guimaras is just a 20-minute boat ride from the coast of Iloilo province on Panay Island, so near the distance that both Island is visible.
+Guimaras is just a 20-minute boat ride from the coast of Iloilo province on Panay Island, so near the distance that both islands are visible.

 One thing I like about Guimaras is the serenity of nature.
 It's not a very touristy place, so definitely not crowded, and you'll enjoy soulful moments on the waters, on the shore, or on a cliff.

 Guimaras is not overdeveloped as compared to Island destinations like Boracay or Siargao.
-That's one reason why I like it even more when there are Filipino-style cottages and not huge hotels that can pollute the ecosystem of the place.
+That's one reason I like it even more, especially since there are Filipino-style cottages and not huge hotels that can pollute the place's ecosystem.

 I hope Guimaras will retain its grandeur.
 It's a natural environment and will not be subject to over-commercialization.